 While most inter-hospital transfers are local or regional, Valley’s SCTU has transported patients to healthcare facilities as far north as Boston and as far south as Washington, D.C.

 The fee for inter-hospital transportation may be reimbursable by a patient’s insurance company, especially when this transfer is determined to be medically necessary by the patient’s physician.

 As part of an ever-growing need to manage and treat chronic illnesses such as congestive heart failure and chronic obstructive pulmonary disease, Valley’s mobile integrated health (MIH) vehicle allows for the MIH paramedic to evaluate and educate patients in the community, with the goal of promoting patient well-being and decreasing readmissions to the hospital.

-The Valley Van is a non-emergency transportation service for patients who are unable to drive or don’t have access to public transportation.
-The transportation must be for a Valley Health System service, and the patient must live less than 30 minutes away from Valley Health System.
+The Valley Van Transportation Service is a non-emergency ambulatory transportation service for patients who are unable to drive or don’t have access to public transportation.
+The transportation must be for a Valley Hospital service, and the patient must live less than 25 minutes away from The Valley Hospital.

 This service is available on a first-come, first-served basis, and the transport must occur during the service’s hours of operation.
 For more information, call 201-447-8000, ext.
 111-2507.